Gifted Testing Sarasota therapist

 Jessica Custer, MA, Registered Mental Health Counselor Intern, NCC

 Jessica Custer, M.A., NCC, RMHCI, is a Registered Mental Health Counseling Intern and Nationally Certified Counselor.
-She earned her master’s degree in Clinical Mental Health Counseling from Colorado Christian University and is currently completing her licensure hours under the supervision of Tara Motzenbecker, LMHC, RPT-S.
+She earned her master’s degree in Clinical Mental Health Counseling from Colorado Christian University and is currently completing her licensure hours under the supervision of Tara Spurr, LMHC, RPT-S.

 Jessica brings a strong background in education, having worked extensively with elementary-aged children and students with special needs.
 Her experience in classroom teaching and supporting children with physical, academic, and developmental challenges laid the foundation for her inclusive, client-centered approach to mental health care.